 The Winter Solstice, is of course, the shortest day of the year when there are the most hours of darkness.

 The time before, during, and after the winter solstice is an ideal time for each of us, to follow the sun’s example and be still.

 In Psalm 46, we are advised to “Be still and know that I AM God.”

 I was raised as an atheist and never heard this famous verse until I was in my early 20s.
 I recognized its importance as soon as I heard it.
 However, stilling my hyperactive mind seemed like an impossible task.

 Many years later, I learned from the sage American teacher, Adyashanti, that I didn’t need to still my mind.
 I could just shift my focus to the stillness that is always already present.

-Since then, I’ve discovered that the more I focus on the silent stillness, the stronger it gets.
-Particularly when I spend lots of time meditating on Mount Shasta, the stillness seems to be amplified and much easier to notice.
+I’ve also noticed that when I’m on Mount Shasta, particularly at the sacred sites, the stillness seems to be amplified and much easier to notice.

 If at all possible, plan to take a retreat or at least a Sabbath day on or around the Solstice.
 Slowing down and immersing yourself in the stillness will help you to deeply come home to yourself.

 As the EOY approaches, take some time to review the past year.
 Be grateful for all the gifts Life has offered you.
 Also, see if there’s anything that happened that you’re still upset about, perhaps judging yourself or others.